LeonaMussie/Project-3-WomenPower/readme.md

 - Flask
 - SQLite

-This website application is working perfectly fine in my local host,  but  because I used Sqlite database I find it difficult to deploy it on Heroku.
+The website has been tested and works perfectly fine in my local host, however due to the use of SQLite database, it is difficult to deploy it on Heroku.

 # Website requirements
 - Home page